luke-zhu/blueno/README.md

 _The setup scripts set up Postgres to store metadata and NFS to store image data.
 All applications run on Kubernetes._

-This may seem like over-engineering, but any team which plans on productionizing a model or retraining at a later date will face problems with data versioning and model reproducibility.
+This may seem like over-engineering, but it mitigates data problems in the field which are estimated to take [80%](https://www.infoworld.com/article/3228245/the-80-20-data-science-dilemma.html) or even
-Having these tools set up early on will mitigate those issues.
+[90%](https://www.technologyreview.com/s/612897/this-is-why-ai-has-yet-to-reshape-most-businesses/) of a ML practitioner’s time.
+If you hope to deploy a deep learning model, this would still not be enough.
+In that case, you'd want eventually add or move on to some of tools listed in [Why is this a "gateway" tool?](#why-is-this-a-gateway-tool)

-In addition, if you need to collaborate with others, having data stored in NFS and an easy way to set up an experiment tracking tool can make your team more productive.
+In addition, Docker, Kubernetes, NFS, and Postgres make your team much more productive.
-See the answers to [Why did we include NFS?](#Why-did-we-include-NFS) and [Why is an experiment tracking tool useful?](#Why-is-an-experiment-tracking-tool-useful) for why this is the case.

-Finally, training models with Kubernetes can actually be cheaper than provisioning cloud VMs yourself.
-If you were to run multiple training jobs overnight, Kubernetes would run multiple jobs on the same node, if possible, and downscale when the jobs are over.
+See [this doc](TECHNICAL_WHY.md) for a more technical discussion on the problems Blueno addresses.

 # Table of Contents
 - [Installation](#installation)